gmdelc66/primalitytest/README.md

 To use this library simply do: from larsprime import *

+** UPDATE JUNE 23rd 2020 **

+OSX Now compiles!
+Use the same instructions as in the JUNE 22nd Update and OSX users now have access to sfactorint and Alperton ECM library for very fast factorization!

+To use simply follow the instructions on the June 22nd update and from the primalitytest cloned directory under ipython3, use: from larsprime import sfactorint

+And have the same capabalities as Alperton's ECM Library!
+On OSX, linux, and termux on Android.

+** END JUNE 23rd 2020 UPDATE **

 ** UPDATE JUNE 22nd 2020 **

 I have now included sfactorint(num) which utilizes Alperton's ECM.
 Some caveates.
 This works under ubuntu and should